 They are capacity-building sessions customized based on the needs of the selected target group and combine practical exercises with theory on the main features of intercultural inclusion.
 The largest benefit is achieved when participants have the opportunity to prepare beforehand and the training can integrate real life examples from the cities involved.

 Participants in each Intercultural Integration Academy may vary depending on the topic chosen and the target group.
-Academies can target Mayors and members of their cabinet; City Council representatives in charge of integration/diversity/equality/inclusion/social cohesion and other related issues; key policy officers (Heads of department etc.); community services representative(s), including for cultural and arts policy and initiatives; municipal staff from different directorates, notably project managers of relevant related programmes or initiatives (including city planning, education, housing, economy/employment, public services etc.); appointed manager/coordinator for the Intercultural Cities programme (applicable only if the city is already an Intercultural Cities member); key NGO representatives (eg. members of the migrant/integration consultative bodies); communication officers and officials in charge of media and public relations.
+Academies can target Mayors and members of their cabinet; City Council representatives in charge of integration/diversity/equality/inclusion/social cohesion/public space/safety and security and other related issues; key policy officers (Heads of department etc.); community services representative(s), including for cultural and arts policy and initiatives; municipal staff from different directorates, notably project managers of relevant related programmes or initiatives (including city planning, education, housing, economy/employment, public services etc.); appointed manager/coordinator for the Intercultural Cities programme (applicable only if the city is already an Intercultural Cities member); key NGO representatives (eg. members of the intercultural consultative bodies); communication officers and officials in charge of media and public relations.

 The Intercultural Integration Academy is structured over two to three days as an intensive and immersive programme replicable in different cities and with the goal of streamlining the process of appropriating concepts and tools.
 The offer range, from more general topics to the more specific ones, and focus areas can include the following:

 - Multi-level governance of intercultural integration

 - Public spaces (including sustainable cities and minimising gentrification)

 Academies are organised by the ICC programme upon request from a group of member cities, and subject to availability of human and financial resources.